18 Famous First Photographs in History: From the Oldest Photo Ever to the World’s First Instagram

 First known photograph of a tornado, 1884 (Photo: A.A.
 Adams, Public domain)

 It only seems fitting that the first known photograph of a tornado was taken in Kansas.
-On April 26, 1884, a tornado moved slowly across Anderson county, which allowed amateur photographer A.A.
-Adams to set up his box camera.
+On April 26, 1884, a tornado moved slowly across Anderson County, allowing amateur photographer A.A.
+Adams time to set up his box camera.
 A pioneering image in meteorology, Adams' image is a precursor to the storm chasers we still see today.

 what is the first aerial photograph